 HypoWave+ – Implementation of a hydroponic system as a sustainable innovation for resource-efficient agricultural water reuse

 Regional competitions over the resource water are not uncommon.
 Due to climate change, urbanization and pollution of water resources, these conflicts of use could intensify in the coming decades.
 Even in Germany that is rich in water, conflicts of use are becoming more frequent.
 This is why new concepts and processes for water reuse are needed.
 In the BMBF research project HypoWave, hydroponic plant production using water reuse was piloted for the first time between 2016 and 2020.
-In the HypoWave+ project, the research network in the Gifhorn region is supporting the large-scale implementation of a hydroponic system using water reuse.
-On a cultivation area of one hectare, approximately 600–700 tons of vegetables are to be produced annually.
+In the follow-up project HypoWave+, the research network in the Gifhorn region was supporting the large-scale implementation of a hydroponic system using water reuse.

 HYPOWAVE.